Skip to main content

 There are two awards given during our Women’s Equality Day (WED) celebration:

-• The Women's Equality Day Award recognizes women who have impacted the citizens of Larimer County by expanding and protecting voting rights of all eligible voters, working to empower women to reach their full potential, creating an environment where gender doesn't limit opportunity, and promoting DEI in principle and practice.
+• The Women's Equality Day Award recognizes women in Larimer County for their efforts to expand and protect voting rights of all eligible voters, work to empower women to reach their full potential and create an environment where gender doesn't limit opportunity.

 • If you know of someone deserving of one of these awards, please download and read the Suggestions for Writing a Strong Nomination.